-TippyTalk EDU is an AAC (Augmentative and alternative communication) tool that allows the non-speaking community to connect with anyone, anywhere, anytime.
+TippyTalk is an AAC (Augmentative and alternative communication) tool that allows the non-speaking community to connect with anyone, anywhere, anytime.

 Nonverbal Communication | Special Needs Technology

 Our communication application operates on both IOS and Android products and is cross-compatible, meaning IOS can communicate with Android and vice versa.
-TippyTalk EDU connects the non-speaking person to their community regardless of distance, and by doing so creates a platform for:
+TippyTalk connects the non-speaking person to their community regardless of distance, and by doing so creates a platform for:

 - Social Inclusion